Victoria Frederick: University of Alabama

-Club
+Club career

 Seattle Sounders Women

 Frederick signed with the Seattle Sounders Women in 2010.
 She made two appearances and scored one goal.
 She returned to the team for the 2012 season and made 14 appearances with the club for a total of 618 minutes and provided one assist.

 Seattle Reign FC

 Frederick signed with the Seattle Reign FC for the inaugural season of the NWSL in 2013.